-Lendwithcare is a microfinance organisation that has partnered with MicroLoan Foundation in Malawi, Zambia and Zimbabwe.
-They solicit individual or group loans for people across the world from the general public through their online fundraising platforms.
-With their support, MicroLoan Malawi have access to loan capital which helps to expand their reach.
+The Financial Inclusion and Entrepreneurship Scaling Lendwithcare is a microfinance organisation that has (FInES) Project is a multi-vear World Bank funded partnered with MicroLoan Foundation in Malawi, Zambia initiative which provides affordable wholesale financing to and Zimbabwe.
+They solicit individual or group loans for financial intermediaries.
+Administered through the Reserve people across the world from the general public through Bank of Malawi, the project is expected to generate their online fundraising platforms.
+With their support, significant benefits for Malawi's economy.
+MicroLoan MicroLoan Malawi have access to loan capital which helps Malawi accessed a MWK2.5 billion facility in 2022 and a to expand their reach. further line of credit amounting to MWK2.5 billion over five years of which MWK1 billion has been drawn down.